-Biofilms of Staphylococcus epidermidis will often infect the skin and underlying surfaces and are frequently transmitted from hospital treatment equipment such as catheters and feeding tubes.
+Biofilms of the flesh-eating bacteria Staphylococcus epidermidis will often infect the skin and underlying surfaces.
+They are frequently transmitted from hospital treatment equipment such as catheters and feeding tubes.
 Hospital-acquired Staphylococcus epidermidis infections have thus been one of the most difficult and dangerous to treat, outside of hospital-acquired Staphylococcus aureus in the form of MRSA – the antibiotic-resistant strain.

-Other research has found that babies born in hospitals can also contract Staphylococcus epidermidis infections.
+Other research has found that babies born in hospitals can also contract flesh-eating bacteria S. epidermidis infections.

 As biofilms of Staphylococcus epidermidis infections develop, they can become necrotizing fasciitis.
-Fasciitis refers to an infection that eats away at the tissues below the skin, and necrotizing fasciitis in turn rapidly spreads into all directions, including the epidermis layer, eating away the body’s skin surfaces and internal organs.
+Fasciitis refers to an infection that eats away at the tissues below the skin.
+This is the medical term for flesh-eating bacteria infections.
+Necrotizing fasciitis rapidly spreads into all directions, including the epidermis layer, eating away the body’s skin surfaces and internal organs.
 Doctors often have to resort to amputation to remove infected regions of the body infected by necrotizing fasciitis.

 Necrotizing fasciitis is often described as specific to antibiotic-resistant virulent Staphylococcus aureus (MRSA), but biofilms of Staphylococcus epidermidis can also cause necrotizing fasciitis.
 While some strains of Staphylococcus epidermidis are normal inhabitants of the skin – and protect the skin layers – other strains are more virulent and cause disease.
 Most of these are resistant to penicillin, tetracycline, methicillin and other antibiotics.